Auraithm/Auraithm.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an junior undergraduate student at Nanjing University of Information Science and Technology, and currently pursuing an internship at Shanghai AI Lab.
+I am currently an junior undergraduate student at the School of Artificial Intelligence, Nanjing University of Information Science and Technology, where [Peilan Xu(许沛澜)] serves as my academic advisor.
+I am presently undertaking an internship at Shanghai Artificial Intelligence Laboratory under the mentorship of Su Rui.

 My current research focuses on large language model (LLM) reasoning, multi-agent frameworks, and various LLM application research.
 I am actively seeking opportunities for academic collaboration and would be delighted to discuss potential partnerships.
 Please feel free to contact me at <auraithm@gmail.com> (personal email) or <evonexusx@gmail.com>.